aaaksenova/Term-paper/README.md

 # Distributional Analysis of Function Words

-This code was created as a term paper.
+This code was created for a term paper.
 As you can see there are four directories.

 1. Theory

-   This directory contains theoretical papers related to the topic.
+   Contains theoretical papers related to the topic.

 2. Models

-   This directory contains estimation of various models for word vector representation on test subcorpus.
+   Contains estimation of various models for word vector representation on test subcorpus.

 3. Similarity count

-   This directory contains evaluation of two types of context similarity: maximum pairwise similarity between right context and left context, rigt and left mean context vectors similarity.
+   Contains evaluation of two types of context similarity: maximum pairwise similarity between right context and left context, rigt and left mean context vectors similarity.

 4. Main

-   This directory contains code for preprocessing of main train corpus for final CBOW model and discussion of various classification algorithms.
+   Contains code for preprocessing of main train corpus for final CBOW model and discussion of various classification algorithms.